Is a cat the right companion animal for you?

 Responsible animal ownership is more than just having the right equipment.
 Cats need daily care, good nutrition, lots of attention, and regular veterinary care.
 The time and money involved in looking after cats is an important commitment that should be carefully considered prior to taking on the responsibility.

 If you do decide to bring a cat into your home, please consider rehoming a cat from the SPCA or another animal welfare organisation.
-There are more companion cats without permanent homes in New Zealand than there are homes available and breeding irresponsibly or for profit is makes the situation worse.
-Click here to contact your local SPCA centre who will be happy to assist.
+There are more companion cats without permanent homes in New Zealand than there are homes available, and breeding irresponsibly or for profit makes the situation worse.

 Your legal obligations to care for your cat